Slightly earlier than

 and Studland.

-is a rare subject: I know of only a few examples - all male-in-male,
+sculpture: I know of only a few examples - all male-in-male,

 a rare practice (though a common calumny) until recently.
 There